-- B. Motion for pretrial detention.
+B. Motion for pretrial detention.
 The prosecutor may file a written expedited motion for pretrial detention at any time in both the magistrate court and in the district court.
-The motion shall include the specific facts that warrant pretrial detention. - C. Determination of probable cause.
+The motion shall include the specific facts that warrant pretrial detention.

+C. Determination of probable cause.
 If a motion for pretrial detention is filed in the magistrate court and a probable cause determination has not been made, the magistrate court shall determine probable cause under Rule 6-203 NMRA.
-If the court finds no probable cause, the court shall order the immediate personal recognizance release of the defendant under Rule 6-203 NMRA and shall deny the motion for pretrial detention without prejudice. - D. Determination of motion by district court.
+If the court finds no probable cause, the court shall order the immediate personal recognizance release of the defendant under Rule 6-203 NMRA and shall deny the motion for pretrial detention without prejudice.

+D. Determination of motion by district court.
 If probable cause has been found, the magistrate court clerk shall promptly transmit to the district court clerk a copy of the motion for pretrial detention, the criminal complaint, and all other papers filed in the case.
-The magistrate court's jurisdiction to set or amend conditions of release shall then be terminated, and the district court shall acquire exclusive jurisdiction over issues of pretrial release until the case is remanded by the district court following disposition of the detention motion under Paragraph E of this rule. - E. Further proceedings in magistrate court.
-Upon completion of the hearing, if the case is pending in the magistrate court, the district court shall promptly transmit to the magistrate court a copy of either the order for pretrial detention or the order setting conditions of release.
-The magistrate court may modify the order setting conditions of release upon a showing of good cause, but as long as the case remains pending, the magistrate court may not release a defendant who has been ordered detained by the district court.
+The magistrate court's jurisdiction shall then be terminated, and the district court shall acquire exclusive jurisdiction over the case.

+E. Further proceedings in magistrate court.
+Upon completion of the hearing, if the case is pending in the magistrate court, the district court shall promptly transmit to the magistrate court an order closing the magistrate court case.

-[Adopted by Supreme Court Order No. 17-8300-005, effective for all cases pending or filed on or after July 1, 2017.]
+[Adopted by Supreme Court Order No. 17-8300-005, effective for all cases pending or filed on or after July 1, 2017; as amended by Supreme Court Order No. 20-8300-013, effective for all cases pending or filed on or after November 23, 2020.]